10 Goth Garden Plants: Dark Foliage Picks for a Moody Garden

 astilbe goth garden plant with dark brown leaves and purple flowers growing in garden landscaped bed near grasses and evergreens in background

 • Description: An astilbe with intense dark chocolate brown colored leaves and feathery, purple, plume-like summer flowers.
 The perfect dark foliage plant for shade!
+Learn more about growing Dark Side of the Moon astilbe in my full plant profile.

 • Type: Perennial